LC-dev/LC-dev.github.io/_pages/about.md

 Outside of research, I run, weight lift, cycle, and read.

-Feel free to reach out for anything research related, always happy to chat!
+Feel free to reach out for anything research related -- always happy to chat!

 ## Research
 ### 1. Efficient and reasoning agents by combining LLMs/VLMs and RL